josemaldonadojr/learn-linux-tv-ansible/README.md

 * -m ping: This option specifies the name of the module to be executed.
 In this case, the ping module is being used to test connectivity to the managed hosts.

 If you set the *inventory* and *private_key_file* options in the *ansible.cfg* file, you can shorten the command to just `ansible all -m ping`, because the -I and --key-file options are not needed.
 The ansible command will use the default values specified in the configuration file instead.

+`ansible all --list-hosts`

+Lists all the hosts in the inventory file specified in the ansible.cfg configuration file.